tleyden/tleyden.github.io/source/_posts/2014-11-14-running-cbfs.markdown

 ## Kick off a Couchbase Cluster

-cbfs depends on having a Couchbase cluster running in the same data center.
+cbfs depends on having a Couchbase cluster running.

 Follow all of the steps in [Running Couchbase Cluster Under CoreOS on AWS](http://tleyden.github.io/blog/2014/11/01/running-couchbase-cluster-under-coreos-on-aws/) to kick off a 3 node Couchbase cluster.